lydell/keyboard/notes.md

   letters.
 - The Caps Lock key.
 I sometimes press it by mistake, which is annoying.
 Instead I’ve moved Escape there.
 It really helps when using Vim.
 Should anyone need Caps Lock I’ve replaced Scroll Lock with it.
 Who uses Scroll Lock?
+The laptop keyboard lacks a Scroll Lock key, so holding AltGr while pressing the former Caps Lock (now Escape) key also produces Caps Lock.
+- The Print Screen key.
+On the laptop keyboard, at the usual Menu key spot there is a Print Screen key instead.
+I use the Menu key somewhat regularly, so I've rebound Print Screen to Menu.
+Ctrl+Menu, Shift+Menu and Super+Menu are used for the different Print Screen commands instead.
+(Requiring a modifier has the benefit of not taking screen shots by mistake.)
+- The Insert key.
+I never use it.
+I've set it to the Compose key instead.